-If you aren’t super familiar with allergy safe cooking, it may be best to stick to the safe brands.
-There are a number of brands that pride themselves on being completely allergy free – meaning that they do not use or produce any of the top 8 allergens.
-While these brands may be slightly on the pricier side, they can keep you confident that your mother’s meal will be totally allergy safe.
+If you aren’t super familiar with allergy-safe cooking, it may be best to stick to the safe brands.
+Several brands pride themselves on being completely allergy-free, meaning that they do not use or produce any of the top 8 allergens.
+While these brands may be slightly on the pricier side, they can keep you confident that your mother’s meal will be totally allergy-safe.

-Whether it’s because the recipe might have been changed for the holiday, or as a result of coronavirus, or maybe it’s just your need to be vigilant all of the time, make sure you double check those wrappers.
+Whether it’s because The recipe might have changed the recipe for the holiday, or as a result of coronavirus, or maybe it’s just your need to be vigilant all of the time, make sure you double-check those wrappers.
 Read the ingredients as well as the allergy information and even check the website.
 Before putting anything on your mother’s plate, make sure you are sure there’s nothing in it that can hurt her.

-Don’t try to do it all on your own, it’s okay to ask for help.
-Even if you are an adult, your mother’s allergies may not be so familiar to you – especially if you haven’t been living with her for a number of years.
-Use help from the people living with mom to ensure that you are keeping your meals completely allergy friendly.
+Don’t try to do it all on your own.
+It’s okay to ask for help.
+Even if you are an adult, your mother’s allergies may not be so familiar to you – especially if you haven’t been living with her for several years.
+Use help from the people living with mom to ensure that you are keeping your meals completely allergy-friendly.

 Appreciation doesn’t always need to be shown through the stomach.
-While a delicious meal will surely put a smile on mom’s face, if you don’t feel comfortable taking that risk, there are a number of ways to enjoy Mother’s Day without the traditional breakfast in bed:
+While a delicious meal will surely put a smile on mom’s face if you don’t feel comfortable taking that risk, there are several ways to enjoy Mother’s Day without the traditional breakfast in bed:

 During our recent visit to Israel, we really struggled to find food for our son who has anaphylactic level allergies to egg and sesame.
 We approached both restaurants and hotels and were told they were unable or unwilling to take responsibility for preparing his food.